7 - Give Us a Show Then

 Cracking all her knuckles with one sure movement, she eagerly said, "I accept your challenge."

 As she got up, he pulled off his jacket revealing only a thin gauzy undershirt.
-She kneeled behind him, seized him by the shoulders and began deeply massaging the heavy muscles of his broad back.
+She kneeled behind him, seized him by the shoulders and slowly drove her knuckles into the heavy muscles of his broad back, like a slow motion punch.
 In a small voice, Roland strained to say, "Ugh ...
-YA …arghhh … perfect."
+Arghh… perfect."

 Out of the blue Rhea turned and asked me, "What did you think of my presentation?"

-I opened my mouth to speak but Roland cut in first, saying through gritted teeth, "Mom said it was stunningly unspeakable.
+I opened my mouth to speak but Roland cut in first, saying through gritted teeth, "Mom said it was stunning and unspeakable.
 I didn't pay too much attention.
 I was too busy staring at Gwynn's perfectly round ...
 AUF!
 HEY!
-You just bruised my kidney Tom… I was just going to say head.
+I was just going to say head.
 I swear."

 Grinning dreamily, Optima added, "Oh ya, she's got some remarkably pert ... opinions."